manulorente/linux-foundation-lfs101/README.md

 /home/staff
 ```

-The /bin directory contains executable binaries, essential commands used to boot the system or in single-user mode, and essential commands required by all system users, such as cat, cp, ls, mv, ps, and rm.
+The `/bin` directory contains executable binaries, essential commands used to boot the system or in single-user mode, and essential commands required by all system users, such as `cat`, `cp`, `ls`, `mv`, `ps`, and `rm`.

 ![lsbin](images/lsbin.png)

-Likewise, the /sbin directory is intended for essential binaries related to system administration, such as fsck and ip.
+Likewise, the `/sbin` directory is intended for essential binaries related to system administration, such as `fsck` and `ip`.

 ![lssbin](images/lssbin.png)

-Commands that are not essential (theoretically) for the system to boot or operate in single-user mode are placed in the /usr/bin and /usr/sbin directories.
-Historically, this was done so /usr could reside on a separate filesystem that could be mounted at a later stage of system startup or even over a network.
+Commands that are not essential (theoretically) for the system to boot or operate in single-user mode are placed in the `/usr/bin` and `/usr/sbin` directories.
+Historically, this was done so `/usr` could reside on a separate filesystem that could be mounted at a later stage of system startup or even over a network.
 However, nowadays most find this distinction to be obsolete.
 In fact, many distributions have been discovered to be unable to boot with this separation, as this modality had not been used or tested for a long time.

-Thus, on most Linux distributions today, /usr/bin and /bin are actually just symbolically linked together, as are /usr/sbin and /sbin, so there are really just two directories, not four.
+Thus, on most Linux distributions today, `/usr/bin` and `/bin` are actually just symbolically linked together, as are `/usr/sbin` and `/sbin`, so there are really just two directories, not four.

-Certain filesystems, like the one mounted at /proc, are called pseudo-filesystems because they have no actual permanent presence anywhere on the disk.
+Certain filesystems, like the one mounted at `/proc`, are called pseudo-filesystems because they have no actual permanent presence anywhere on the disk.

-The /proc filesystem contains virtual files (files that exist only in memory) that permit viewing constantly changing kernel data. /proc contains files and directories that mimic kernel structures and configuration information.
-It does not contain real files, but runtime system information, e.g. system memory, devices mounted, hardware configuration, etc. Some important entries in /proc are:
+The `/proc` filesystem contains virtual files (files that exist only in memory) that permit viewing constantly changing kernel data. `/proc` contains files and directories that mimic kernel structures and configuration information.
+It does not contain real files, but runtime system information, e.g. system memory, devices mounted, hardware configuration, etc. Some important entries in `/proc` are:

-- /proc/cpuinfo: Information about the CPU
+- `/proc/cpuinfo` Information about the CPU
-- /proc/meminfo: Information about memory usage
+- `/proc/meminfo` Information about memory usage
-- /proc/version: Kernel version
+- `/proc/version` Kernel version
-- /proc/filesystems: Filesystems supported by the kernel
+- `/proc/filesystems` Filesystems supported by the kernel
-- /proc/net: Network status
+- `/proc/net` Network status
-- /proc/sys: Kernel parameters
+- `/proc/sys` Kernel parameters
-- /proc/interrupts: Interrupts in use
+- `/proc/interrupts` Interrupts in use
-- /proc/mounts: Mounted filesystems
+- `/proc/mounts` Mounted filesystems
-- /proc/partitions: Partitions on the system
+- `/proc/partitions` Partitions on the system

-/proc has subdirectories for each process running on the system, named by their process ID (PID).
-Each of these directories contains information about the process, such as the command line used to start the process, the environment variables, and the file descriptors used by the process.
+`/proc` has subdirectories for each process running on the system, named by their process ID (PID).
+Each of these directories contains information about the process, such as the command `line` used to start the process, the environment variables, and the file descriptors used by the process.

 The first example shows there is a directory for every process running on the system, which contains vital information about it.
 The second example shows a virtual directory that contains a lot of information about the entire system, in particular its hardware and configuration.
-The /proc filesystem is very useful because the information it reports is gathered only as needed and never needs storage on the disk.
+The `/proc` filesystem is very useful because the information it reports is gathered only as needed and never needs storage on the disk.

 ![Proc](images/lsproc.png)

-The /dev directory contains device nodes, a type of pseudo-file used by most hardware and software devices, except for network devices.
+The `/dev` directory contains device nodes, a type of pseudo-file used by most hardware and software devices, except for network devices.
 This directory is:

 - Empty on the disk partition when it is not mounted
-- Contains entries which are created by the udev system, which creates and manages device nodes on Linux, creating them dynamically when devices are found.
-The /dev directory contains items such as:
+- Contains entries which are created by the `udev` system, which creates and manages device nodes on Linux, creating them dynamically when devices are found.
+The `/dev` directory contains items such as:
-  - /dev/sda1 (first partition on the first hard disk)
+  - `/dev/sda1` (first partition on the first hard disk)
-  - /dev/lp1 (second printer)
+  - `/dev/lp1` (second printer)
-  - /dev/random (a source of random numbers).
+  - `/dev/random` (a source of random numbers).

-The /var directory contains files that are expected to change in size and content as the system is running (var stands for variable), such as the entries in the following directories:
+The `/var` directory contains files that are expected to change in size and content as the system is running (var stands for variable), such as the entries in the following directories:

-- /var/log: Log files
+- `/var/log` Log files
-- /var/spool: Spool files (e.g., print queues)
+- `/var/spool` Spool files (e.g., print queues)
-- /var/tmp: Temporary files
+- `/var/tmp` Temporary files
-- /var/run: Information about the running system since last boot
+- `/var/run` Information about the running system since last boot
-- /var/lib: State information about packages installed on the system
+- `/var/lib` State information about packages installed on the system

 ![Var](images/lsvar.png)

-The /var directory may be put on its own filesystem so that growth of the files can be accommodated and any exploding file sizes do not fatally affect the system.
-Network services directories such as /var/ftp (the FTP service) and /var/www (the HTTP web service) are also found under /var.
+The `/var` directory may be put on its own filesystem so that growth of the files can be accommodated and any exploding file sizes do not fatally affect the system.
+Network services directories such as `/var/ftp` (the FTP service) and `/var/www` (the HTTP web service) are also found under `/var`.

 ![Var Directory](images/var-directory.png)

-The /etc directory is the home for system configuration files.
+The `/etc` directory is the home for system configuration files.
 It contains no binary programs, although there are some executable scripts.
-For example, /etc/resolv.conf tells the system where to go on the network to obtain host name to IP address mappings (DNS).
-Files like passwd, shadow and group for managing user accounts are found in the /etc directory.
-While some distributions have historically had their own extensive infrastructure under /etc (for example, Red Hat and SUSE have used /etc/sysconfig), with the advent of systemd there is much more uniformity among distributions today.
+For example, `/etc/resolv.conf` tells the system where to go on the network to obtain host name to IP address mappings (DNS).
+Files like `passwd`, `shadow` and `group` for managing user accounts are found in the `/etc` directory.
+While some distributions have historically had their own extensive infrastructure under `/etc` (for example, Red Hat and SUSE have used `/etc/sysconfig`), with the advent of `systemd` there is much more uniformity among distributions today.

-Note that /etc is for system-wide configuration files and only the superuser can modify files there.
+Note that `/etc` is for system-wide configuration files and only the superuser can modify files there.
 User-specific configuration files are always found under their home directory.

 ![Etc](images/debianetc.png)

-The /boot directory contains the few essential files needed to boot the system.
+The `/boot` directory contains the few essential files needed to boot the system.
 For every alternative kernel installed on the system there are four files:

-- vmlinuz - The compressed Linux kernel, required for booting.
+- `vmlinuz` The compressed Linux kernel, required for booting.
-- initramfs - The initial ram filesystem, required for booting, sometimes called initrd, not initramfs.
+- `initramfs` The initial ram filesystem, required for booting, sometimes called initrd, not initramfs.
-- config - The kernel configuration file, only used for debugging and bookkeeping.
+- `config` The kernel configuration file, only used for debugging and bookkeeping.
-- System.map - Kernel symbol table, only used for debugging.
+- `System.map` Kernel symbol table, only used for debugging.

 Each of these files has a kernel version appended to its name.

-The Grand Unified Bootloader (GRUB) files such as /boot/grub/grub.conf or /boot/grub2/grub2.cfg are also found under the /boot directory.
+The Grand Unified Bootloader (GRUB) files such as `/boot/grub/grub.conf` or `/boot/grub2/grub2.cfg` are also found under the `/boot` directory.

-The screenshot shows an example listing of the /boot directory, taken from a RHEL system that has multiple installed kernels, including both distribution-supplied and custom-compiled ones.
+The screenshot shows an example listing of the `/boot` directory, taken from a RHEL system that has multiple installed kernels, including both distribution-supplied and custom-compiled ones.
 Names will vary and things will tend to look somewhat different on a different distribution.

 ![Boot](images/boot-directory.png)

-/lib contains libraries (common code shared by applications and needed for them to run) for the essential programs in /bin and /sbin.
-These library filenames either start with ld or lib.
-For example, /lib/libncurses.so.5.9.
+`/lib` contains libraries (common code shared by applications and needed for them to run) for the essential programs in `/bin` and `/sbin`.
+These library filenames either start with `ld` or `lib`.
+For example, `/lib/libncurses.so.5.9`.

 Most of these are what is known as dynamically loaded libraries (also known as shared libraries or Shared Objects (SO)).
-On some Linux distributions there exists a /lib64 directory containing 64-bit libraries, while /lib contains 32-bit versions.
+On some Linux distributions there exists a `/lib64` directory containing 64-bit libraries, while `/lib` contains 32-bit versions.

 On recent Linux distributions, one finds:

 ![Lib](images/flib.png)

-i.e., just like for /bin and /sbin, the directories just point to those under /usr.
+i.e., just like for `/bin` and `/sbin`, the directories just point to those under `/usr`.

-Kernel modules (kernel code, often device drivers, that can be loaded and unloaded without re-starting the system) are located in /lib/modules/[kernel-version-number]
+Kernel modules (kernel code, often device drivers, that can be loaded and unloaded without re-starting the system) are located in `/lib/modules/[kernel-version-number]`

 ![Modules](images/libmodules.png)

 One often uses removable media, such as USB drives, CDs and DVDs.
 To make the material accessible through the regular filesystem, it has to be mounted at a convenient location.
 Most Linux systems are configured so any removable media are automatically mounted when the system notices something has been plugged in.

-While historically this was done under the /media directory, modern Linux distributions place these mount points under the /run directory.
-For example, a USB pen drive with a label myusbdrive for a user named student would be mounted at /run/media/student/myusbdrive.
+While historically this was done under the `/media` directory, modern Linux distributions place these mount points under the `/run` directory.
+For example, a USB pen drive with a label `myusbdrive` for a user named `student` would be mounted at `/run/media/student/myusbdrive`.

-The /mnt directory has been used since the early days of UNIX for temporarily mounting filesystems.
+The `/mnt` directory has been used since the early days of UNIX for temporarily mounting filesystems.
 These can be those on removable media, but more often might be network filesystems, which are not normally mounted.
 Or these can be temporary partitions, or so-called loopback filesystems, which are files which pretend to be partitions.

 ![Mnt](images/run-directory.png)